cloudemprise/cfn-ovpn-cli/README.md

 ## Telemetry

 The _Amazon Linux 2_ golden image uses _systemd-journald_ as well as _rsyslog_ for event logging.
-Important log streams are configured, collated and dispatched to _Amazon CloudWatch Logs_ and the _systemd_ journal is made persistent across reboots.
+Important log streams are configured, assembled and dispatched to _Amazon CloudWatch Logs_ and the _systemd_ journal is made persistent across reboots.
 To restrict the volume of local log data, the utility _logrotate_ is configured to compress, rotate and eventually truncate the relevant streams.

 ### Amazon CloudWatch Logs